 Please include graphics that show how your project will look, and how it will be constructed.
-Please feel free to use any graphic style that you are comfortable with– hand-drawing, SketchU, Illustrator, CAD are all perfectly acceptable.
+Please feel free to use any graphic style that is comfortable for you: hand-drawn, Sketchup, Illustrator, CAD are all perfectly acceptable.
 The most important thing is clarity.
 Please make sure these pages are labeled with the name of your proposed design.

-• Please include a budget for materials and expenses.
+- Please include a budget that shows your budget for materials and expenses.
 Designers will be reimbursed for materials purchased up to a certain amount yet to be determined, pending fundraising for this project.

 Please name your submitted PDF file in the following manner:

-“name of proposed pavilion – designer or team name.pdf” (“my pavilion — john smith.pdf’)
+“name of proposed pavilion – designer or team name.pdf”

 Please do not have any security or password protection enabled on your PDF file.